altayaydemir/altay-dot-wtf/data/notes/simple-questions.md

 This is another gem.
 I don't recall where I heard it for the first time.
-Yet I can see the reflections in almost everything I read.[^1] That's my favorite question because it instills a never-ending skepticism.
+Yet I can see the reflections in almost everything I read.[^1] That question is favorite hence it instills a never-ending skepticism.
 Suddenly you have an infinite-scrolling to-do list.

 I keen on regularly asking those questions to myself; hence they create tension.
 [The only way to relieve this tension is to trigger a forward motion.](/notes/tension-and-forward-motion)